bhanurp/macsetup/README.md

 # macos setup
-A collection of commands for setting up a new macos machine
+A collection of commands for setting up a new macos machine.
+Run `./macsetup.sh` to install all via script.
+The script also logs status to installation_status.log file.

 ### Install Homebrew